 |Basse Terre||Creole||(059) 081-2553|

-A nice restaurant in the area you might try is Jam Tribu.
+Jam Tribu is a notable nearby venue worth considering.
 Set in the historic district of town facing the sea, Jam Tribu is the perfect setting for fresh caught seafood for lunch.
 The property is located at 1 Rue Mortenol.

 |406.7 mi.
 North of Central Basse Terre||Chinese||(059) 094-8084|

 |Jam Tribu||1.3 mi.
 South-Southwest of Central Basse Terre||French||(059) 003-6147|

 |Central Basse Terre||Italian||(059) 094-8084|

 |Le Jazzy's||1.1 mi.
 South West of Central Basse Terre||French||(059) 025-5002|